 9.)
 Use Terminal Provisions Locations

-If you have questions about these COVID-19 Safety Tips for Knight Drivers, please feel free to contact us or visit the driver resources page for additional information.
+If you have questions about these COVID-19 Safety Tips for Knight Drivers, please feel free to contact us for additional information.